jundalisay/superb/content/en/research/socrates/simple-republic/book-2/chapter-3.md

 {{< /l >}}

-## Second Quality of God= God Does Not Give True Lies*
+## Second Quality of God: God Does Not Give True Lies*

-> *Translator's Note= This is called Satya in Hinduism and Buddhism
+> *Superphysics Note: This is called Satya in Hinduism and Buddhism

 {{< l a="Socrates" >}}
 But God has no reason or motive to tell any lies.
 God does not lie from His fear of enemies.
 God does not lie to senseless friends because a senseless person cannot be a friend of God.
 Therefore, the superhuman and divine is absolutely incapable of falsehood.